vshiv18/mumemto/README.md

 </figure>
 Mumemto can visualize multi-MUMs in a synteny-like format, highlighting conservation and genomic structural diversity within a collection of sequences.

-After running `mumemto mum` on a collection of FASTAs, you can generate a visualization using:
+After running `mumemto` on a collection of FASTAs, you can generate a visualization using:
 ```sh
 /path/to/mumemto_repo/analysis/viz_mums.py (-i PREFIX | -m MUMFILE)
 ```
 Use `viz_mums.py -h` to see options for customizability.
-As of now, only strict and partial multi-MUMs are supported (rare multi-MEM support coming soon).
+As of now, only strict and partial multi-MUMs are supported (rare multi-MEM support coming soon), thus a `*.mums` output is required.